AdobeDocs/contributor.en/user/readme.md

 # Contribute article

+We welcome contributions from our community as well as from Adobe employees from outside the documentation teams.

 ## Adobe Open Source Code of Conduct

 This project has adopted the [Adobe Open Source Code of Conduct](link).
 For more information see the [Code of Conduct FAQ](link).

-We welcome contributions from our community as well as from Adobe employees from outside the documentation teams.

-* **Employees**:

 ## About your contributions to Adobe content